Shuhad786/Portfolio-setup-and-mobile-version-skeleton/README.md

 To get a local copy up and running follow these simple example steps.

+Use gitclone to clone the repository either with ssh key if setup or with http directly onto desktop it will create a folder for you.

+Open the folder with VSCode and run project to view outcome.

 ### Prerequisites
 Require github account, Google chrome
 ### Setup